Fibonaccigirly/New-Classrooms/README.md

 Note: Ensure that the system validates and restricts the selection of dates to the current date or any future dates.
 Users should not be able to book accommodations for dates that have already occurred.

-Bug Report 14: Missing Requirement Information for Message Field
+BR 14: Missing Requirement Information for Message Field
 Summary: The Message field lacks information about the character count requirement (between 20 and 2000 characters), leading to form submission failures without prior notification.
 Steps to Reproduce:
 1. Navigate to the form containing the Message field.